coralproject/sponge/pkg/strategy/README.md

 ## Credentials

 This has the credentials for the source database to pull data from.
-It could be an API or a Database (MySQL, PostgreSQL or MongoDB).
+It could be a web service or a database (MySQL, PostgreSQL or MongoDB).

 ### adapter

 It tells us which drivers we need to use to pull data.
-Right now we have the "mysql" option.
+Right now we have "mysql", "postgresql", "mongodb" or "service"

 ### type